Improving access

 We've brought together leaders and experts in community-based and clinical care for eating disorders and mental health to collectively build Arise to best support folks.

-Erikka Dzirasa, MD, MPH, DFAACAP
+Erikka Daniene Taylor MD, MPH, DFAACAP

 Chief Medical Officer